The node-red http request node is a core node and can be used for making http requests. It can be used for.

 In Part 2 we look at using mustache templates in the url request.
 We look at receiving JSON data from a web API and extracting data elements from it.
 We also look at setting request headers using authentication headers as an example.

-Using The Node-Red HTTP Request node-Part 3 -Post data to a thingsboard MQTT dashboard – In this last video we look at how you post data using the http request node.
+Post data to a thingsboard MQTT dashboard – In this last video we look at how you post data using the http request node.
 This is common when working with web APIs.
 I demonstrate the node by publishing sensor data to a Thingsboard Dashboard.